ObjectIsAdvantag/guestissuer-widget-sample/README.md

 # Example of Webex Guest Issuer App in Node.js

-This example illustrates how to create a server-side Webex Guest Issuer application that create an instant Teams Widget See [screenshots](#screenshots) below for more details about the app.
+This example illustrates how to create a server-side Webex Guest Issuer application that create an instant Webex Widget, see [screenshots](#screenshots) below for more details about the app.

 Pre-requisites:
 - **you must be part of a Webex paying organization** to use the Webex Guest feature